py-john/mfpdata/README.md

 ## mfpdata

-Charting and analyzing my person nutrition data from myfitnesspal.
+Charting and analyzing my personal nutrition data from myfitnesspal.